 Use vSphere Virtual Machine Administration in the VMware vSphere Documentation as your guide to creating, configuring, and managing workload VMs in VMware Cloud on AWS.
-Because VMware Cloud on AWS is a service, some VM configuration options documented in vSphere Virtual Machine Administration aren't available for use in an SDDC even though they may be mentioned in a help topic or listed in the vSphere Client when you right-click a workload VM and choose Edit Settings.
+Because VMware Cloud on AWS is a service, some VM configuration options documented in vSphere Virtual Machine Administration aren't available for use in a cloud SDDC even though they might be mentioned in a help topic or listed in the vSphere Client when you right-click a workload VM and choose Edit Settings.
 But with a few exceptions, which we document here, you can use the guidance provided in that document when you configure, deploy, and manage workload VMs in the SDDC.

 For other limits imposed by VMware Cloud on AWS, see VMware Configuration Maximums.

 |Enable hyperthreading in a virtual CPU.||Virtual CPU Configuration and other topics.||To mitigate security vulnerabilities, including the ones discussed in VMware Knowledge Base article 55806 and VMware Knowledge Base article 55808, VMware Cloud on AWS manages CPU hyperthreading on all hosts.|